hericlesfsr/it-automation-scripts/README.md

 📖 **How to Use**

 1. Copy the desired Python scripts (.py) and Batch files (.bat) to a local folder.
-2. For the **Currency Monitor**, ensure you install the dependency: `pip install requests`.
+2. For the **Currency Monitor** and **Web Monitor**, ensure you install the dependency: ```bash pip install requests
-3. Run the corresponding .bat file to execute the automation with one click.
+4. Run the corresponding .bat file to execute the automation with one click.

 🎯 **Purpose**